srkt/Photon-Flow/readme.md

 ## Operation Modes

 Only the UI for the selected operation is shown.
 For example, Pivot hides regular transform and Unpivot controls; Unpivot hides Pivot and regular transform controls.

+For the Photon-Flow experience, operation sections should be collapsible/minimizable when practical.
+The goal is to keep the page fast to scan: users should be able to collapse setup, mapping, filter, preview, and export areas once each step is complete.

 ### Regular Transform